Spots colocalization (ComDet)

 - xMin, yMin, xMax, yMax = coordinate of rectangle around spot (in pixels)

-- IntegratedInt = sum of all pixels intensity inside the rectangle minus average spot-specific backgrounds.
-Background value is calculates as average intensity of pixels on perimeter of the rectangle.
+- IntegrIntChX = for each channel (marked by X number) shows spot's integrated intensity: sum of all pixels intensity inside the thresholded area minus average spot-specific backgrounds.
+Background value is calculated as the average intensity of pixels along the perimeter of the rectangle.